Dolue/Dolue/README.md

 - 👋 Hi, My name is Arinze Chukwudolue.
 - Passionate about learn programming mainly javascript/node.js.
-Skilled in HTML, CSS, Bootsrap and Javascript.
+Skilled in HTML, CSS, Tailwind, React.js, Next.js and Javascript.
 At the moment still learning Express.js with node.js and APIs.
 - 👯 I’m looking to collaborate on more open source projects.
 - 👀 I’m interested in getting an internship program to start my tech/software development journey
 - 💞️ I aspire to dive into blockchain technology and also have my hands in cloud computing